 - Wills may not be effective when you move to or own property in another state.

 - Your joint tenancy property can pass to unintended heirs.

 - Joint tenancy does not avoid probate.
 It only delays it.

 - There may be unintended gift and estate taxes if joint tenancy is used between non-spouses or with children.

 - Joint tenancy makes no provision for estate tax planning.

 - You give up ultimate control.

-The Pitfalls of Planning with A Beneficiary Designation
+Planning with A Beneficiary Designation

 - “Beneficiary designation” often means losing control of a major part of your estate.
 It does not enable you to leave instructions or provide guidance to your loved ones.